Xue-Alex/recipe-finder/README.md

 # recipe-finder

-Simple flask web app that allows the user to input ingredients to receive recipes that use those ingredients.
+Simple flask web app to allow me to learn something new.
+This web app allows the user to input ingredients to receive recipes that use those ingredients.
 Inspired by my own personal hunger + lack of creativity.
 Next steps are to improve the search algorithm.

 After clicking search: